 If the transferred asset is part of a larger financial asset and the part transferred qualifies for derecognition in its entirety, the previous carrying amount of the larger financial asset is allocated between the part that continues to be recognized and the part that is derecognized, based on the relative fair values of those parts on the date of the transfer.
 The difference between the carrying amount allocated to the part derecognized and the sum of the consideration received for the part derecognized and any cumulative gain or loss allocated to it that had been recognized in other comprehensive income are recognized in profit or loss.
-A cumulative gain or loss that had been recognized in other comprehensive income is allocated between the part that continues to be recognized and the part that is derecognized, based on the relative fair values of those parts.
+A cumulative gain or loss that had been recognized in other recognized and the part that continues to be recognized and the part that continues to be recognized and the part that continues to be recognized and the part that is derecognized in profit or loss.
+A cumulative gain or loss that had been recognized in other recognized and the part that continues to be recognized and the part that is derecognized, based on the relative fair values of those parts.